-There are many ways to get a crusty loaf of bread, but one of our favorites is to use the tried and true method of baking in a clay cloche.
+There are many ways to get a crusty loaf of bread, but one of our favorites is to use the tried and true method of baking in a clay cloche, here, the Emile Henry brand cloche.
 It is very similar to using a Dutch Oven, but the cloche was designed to bake bread, so it is an even more intuitive method.
 In other words, you aren’t lowering the bread into the piping hot vessel, you just lift the lid and slide the loaf onto what is essentially a baking stone.
 The cloche traps the steam from the dough to create a perfectly crisp and beautifully shiny crust, without having to add steam to the oven.

 This loaf was made with our Master Recipe from The New Artisan Bread in Five Minutes a Day, using Gold Medal All-purpose flour, Platinum Yeast from Red Star, water and salt, that’s it!
 If you’ve never made our bread, or just want a refresher, please watch our new video that we put together in the Gold Medal baking studio.
 In no time at all you’ll have a gorgeous, homemade, crusty loaf of bread.
-As a celebration of our new book, the holidays and your support, we’re giving away everything you need to make this loaf of bread and many, many more.
-Just leave us a comment below to enter, our usual contest rules apply (click here for rules); .
-We’ll announce the randomly picked winner next week.

 Here is the perfect treat for back-to-school (or for that brunch your hosting this weekend, or just a midnight snack).
 This time of year is always bittersweet for us parents.
 Our little cherubs are headed back to school; we miss them, but also rejoice the quiet, in equal measures.
 Baking something sweet and tasty seems like a great way to celebrate.
 The best thing about this recipe is that it is easy enough for the kids to bake themselves (a bit of help with the oven for the little ones.)
 My 12-year-old son started a “bakery” this summer (read about his entrepreneurial endeavor here) and he made these cinnamon rolls.
 I handed him the galley copy of The New Artisan Bread in Five Minutes a Day: The Discovery That Revolutionizes Home Baking; he mixed the brioche dough (using a Scale and a Danish Dough Whisk), rolled it out, made the filling, baked them, whipped up some frosting, and then ate one (quality control) before his customers arrived at 7:30am.
 I did nothing but photograph his adventure in the kitchen and watched the oven.

 As you may know, Jeff and I have been using Red Star yeast since the very beginning of this bread baking venture.
 We love the results we get, we can get it in bulk and it is less expensive than the other brands, what’s not to love?
 They have recently come out with a new product, so of course we were eager to give it a try.
 Truth be told, I’ve been using it for about a year, since they gave me a sample when they first developed it.
 It has all the great aspects of their regular instant yeast, but they’ve added dough enhancers.
 These “enhancers” are what professional bakeries use in their recipes to improve the rise and to strengthen the dough.
 Anything that makes a dough rise better and bake up taller seems like a good idea.
 The enhancers are all natural, but not gluten-free, so Platinum yeast should not be used in our gluten-free doughs.
 The other Red Star products are all gluten-free. (more…)